Flu hospital admission rates shoot up to overtake Covid

 As people mix more indoors than in previous years, winter viruses are rising, including flu and Covid, with health officials warning they are expected to continue going up.

-Flu, particularly, is putting more people in hospital in England than at any point since the winter of 2017-18, when there was a really large wave.
+Flu, particularly, is putting more people in hospital in England than at any point since the winter of 2017-18, when there was a large wave.

-Admission rates have doubled in the over-85s and children under five years old in the past week, says the UK Health Security Agency's (UKHSA) latest weekly winter briefing - to 6.8 per 100,000 people.
+Admission rates have doubled in the over-85s and children under five years old in the past week, says the UK Health Security Agency's (UKHSA) latest weekly winter briefing - increasing to 6.8 per 100,000 people overall.

-The number of people in hospital beds with flu is still lower than the number with Covid, however.
+When compared to the actual number of people in hospital with Covid, the number of patients with flu is relatively small - still below 2,000.
+But it's the speed of increase that is being watched carefully - up by two-thirds in a week.

 While most older adults are getting jabbed against flu, fewer than a third of pregnant women and fewer than half of the extremely vulnerable under-65s have had a flu vaccine.